Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - δ-aminolevulinic acid dehydratase (ALAD)

-This leads to anemia (usually microcytic, hypochromic) and the accumulation of precursors such as zinc protoporphyrin.
-Additionally, basophilic stippling of erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
-Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs. can occur – a cytological indicator of lead toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
+This results in anemia (usually microcytic, hypochromic) and accumulation of precursors such as zinc protoporphyrin.
+In addition, basophilic stippling of erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
+Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs. may occur— a cytological indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
+It is based on the diagnosis and the patient's clinical condition. of lead toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity..

 - Renal ToxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity.